FLVS Attends SpaceX CRS-6 Cargo Launch Mission

 The secondary payload aboard the Dragon capsule included more than 40 experiments and a number of interesting materials for science research.
 One such material was that of synthetic muscle being developed for future space exploration and/or astronaut protection that could also have applications for innovation in the prosthetic industry here on Earth.
 Even high school students were able to send up select science projects!

 Mice were also aboard for studies to better understand how microgravity affects bone density and bodily health.
 Hopefully rodent research in space will lead to new insights for treating osteoporosis and muscle deterioration.

 What would you send to the space station to study?

 Learn more about the projects and science behind the CRS-6 ISS Cargo mission in this video from the ISS National Lab Panel:

 While the launch was originally scheduled for 4:33 p.m. on Monday, April 13, weather concerns postponed it to the next day.
 Of course it’s no easy business trying to rendezvous with the ISS as it circles the earth every 92 minutes.
 Check out the Prelaunch News Conference on NASA TV with SpaceX VP of Mission Assurance, the deputy ISS Program Manager, and the Launch Weather Officer to see what’s involved.

 Of course, we know what everyone really loves to see is the actual launch.
 This video offers some impressive close-up footage of the Falcon 9 rocket soaring into space:

 View more amazing photos of the entire experience courtesy of a fellow NASA Social attendee, Sky Noir Photography, here.

-What are your suggestions for future virtual field trips to be streamed on Twitter?
+Tell us your suggestions for future virtual field trips!